Cedar Springs Middle College (CSMC) is a

 1 Visual Performing Arts

-2 World Language (beginning with the class of 2016)
+2 World Language

 In addition, the students will work toward completion of 62 credits to meet the requirements